ivanceras/jss/README.md

 ```

-Works with non-identifier style names too.
-We are using `snake_case` in the style names for a more pleasant look.
+Non-identifier style names can be written with `snake_case`, or using quotes on them.
 ```rust
 use jss::prelude::*;